tensorflow/addons/.github/ISSUE_TEMPLATE/bug-performance-report.md

 ---

 **System information**
-- Have I written custom code (as opposed to using a stock example script provided in TensorFlow):
 - OS Platform and Distribution (e.g., Linux Ubuntu 16.04):
 - TensorFlow installed from (source or binary):
-- TensorFlow version (use command below):
-- TensorFlow Addons installed from (source, PyPi):
+- TensorFlow Addons installed from (source or binary):
+- TensorFlow version:
 - TensorFlow Addons version:
-- Python version and type (eg. Anaconda Python, Stock Python as in Mac, or homebrew installed Python etc):
-- Bazel version (if compiling from source):
-- GCC/Compiler version (if compiling from source):
+- Python version:
 - Is GPU used? (yes/no):
-- GPU model (if used):

 **Describe the bug**

 A clear and concise description of what the bug is.

-**Describe the expected behavior**

 **Code to reproduce the issue**